awsdocs/aws-app-runner-developer-guide/doc_source/service-source-code-nodejs.md

 ### Extended Node\.js configuration file<a name="service-source-code-nodejs.examples.extended"></a>

-This example shows the use of all the configuration keys with the Node\.js managed runtime\.
+This example shows the use of all the configuration keys with a Node\.js managed runtime\.

 **Example apprunner\.yaml**